-The color corresponds to the color used to draw the selection box.
+The colored box corresponds to the color used to draw the selection box (when the Select Tool is active).
 This lets you tell different layers apart when selecting multiple objects at a time.

 The bottom part of the Scene Designer will show you the x and y coordinates of the mouse as well as the zoom factor.

 - Hold shift to snap your selection to the grid.

 - Mouse over the corner of an actor, click and drag the rotate icon to rotate the actor.

 - You can select multiple tiles at once in the Palette by clicking and dragging the selection box.